KC900201/TRIP_endtoend/readme.txt

 Task for IW-FCV2020
 -------------------
-Deadline: Next Wednesday (10/23)
+Deadline: 7/1/2020
 1. Fine tune risk prediction
-2. Run TRIP simulation on CARLA
+2. Run TRIP simulation on CARLA (done)
 3. 1st evaluation on risk prediction - risky and not risky

 Updates